YaqiangCao/cLoops2/README.md

 ------
 ## Basic Usage and Quick Guide
 ### Example data background introduction
 Example data for testing is available at [cLoops2/example/data](https://github.com/YaqiangCao/cLoops2/blob/master/example/data).
-The BEDPE files were from Hi-Trac experiments mapped to hg38 for chromosome 21 in GM12878 and K562 cell lines, two biological replicates for each cell line.
+The BEDPE files were from Hi-TrAC experiments mapped to hg38 for chromosome 21 in GM12878 and K562 cell lines, two biological replicates for each cell line.
 Only intra-chromosomal PETs were kept.
 Raw FASTQ reads were processed by [tracPre2.py](https://github.com/YaqiangCao/cLoops2/blob/master/scripts/tracPre2.py).

 For other kinds of 3D genomic interaction data such as ChIA-PET, Hi-C, and HiChIP, cLoops2 can also start with provided BEDPE files.